LLNL/pysolate/docs/source/index.rst

    <h1 class="card-title">pyBlockSeis<br>
    <small>Block Choice Seismic Analysis in Python</small></h1>

-pyBlockSeis is a tool for processing seismic data using continuous wavelet transform (CWT).
+pyBlockSeis is a tool for processing seismic data using the continuous wavelet transform (CWT).
-The tool is based on the Matlab software Block Choice Seismic Analysis (BCseis, version 1.1) by Charles A. Langston and S. Mostafa Mousavi.
+The tool is adapted from the Matlab software Block Choice Seismic Analysis (BCseis, version 1.1) by Charles A. Langston and S. Mostafa Mousavi.

 **Download documentation**: `PDF Version <pyblockseis.pdf>`__